PriyenShah9/CS180/README.md

 This class is one half of the Application class that runs on the user end.
 It's main purpose is to display the GUI and interact with the user.
 It displays posts and comments, and accepts user input via buttons or the keyboard.
 Information is sent between this class and the ApplicationServer class.

+Unfortunately, the GUI does not run on the EDT so hangs are not unexpected.
+Given more time, this issue could become resolved.
 ***
 ** Class ApplicationServer
 This class is the other half of the Application class and runs on the server end.
 It's main purpose